Bennnnnj/Rest-Stations-along-the-Confederation-Trail-in-PEI/README.md

 Out of the three alternate designs, the Octogono Resting Spot was chosen as the main design with the help of Pugh method

+Out of the three alternate designs, the Octogono Resting Spot was chosen as the main design with the help of Pugh method